josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_authorisation_and_oversight.md

 ## 🏮 Footer

-*Authorisation and Oversight* is a living node of the Polaris Protocol.
+*⚖️ Authorisation and Oversight* is a living node of the Polaris Protocol.
 It explains how intelligence warrants are issued and checked in the UK — and how gaps between process and experience undermine survivor trust.

 > 📡 Cross-references: